jdillard/personal-site/_posts/2016-25-05-farmer-of-bits.md

 In order to [live this question](https://www.goodreads.com/quotes/717-be-patient-toward-all-that-is-unsolved-in-your-heart) I first became involved with an organization called [Urban Patchwork](http://www.urbanpatchwork.org/) that happened to have already organized a front yard garden paired with an excellent green thumbed mentor just down the street from where I was renting.
 This cut my costs and need for buying land and even came bundled with knowledge!

 {: {{site.data.css.info-box}} }
 > **Side Note:** Urban Patchwork worked by bringing together a person with land (often a residential lot) that wanted a garden, an experienced gardener, volunteers and beginners, and paying customers.
 At one point there was a patchwork of them across the city and they would have a harvest in their area every two weeks to create CSA baskets and the land owners, lead gardeners, long term volunteers, and paying customers would each get one.
-It was quite wonderful, but relied solely on volunteer efforts.
+It was quite wonderful but relied solely on volunteer efforts.

 ## With Cooperation

 Unfortunately, the patch in the patchwork I was working on came undone around the time I started and so other ideas of what to do with it started circulating.
 The idea of a producer cooperative for gardeners quickly took hold.

 A [producer cooperative](http://www.geo.coop/taxonomy/term/139) is a producer owned and democratically-controlled organization that serves its members through any combination of cooperative marketing, support, and bulk purchasing.
-In this case the producers were all hobbyist gardeners.
+In this case, the producers were all hobbyist gardeners.

 {: {{site.data.css.info-box}} }
 > **Side Note:** Producer cooperatives have a long and strong history in the United States, gaining popularity with the [Granger Movement](http://www.britannica.com/EBchecked/topic/241647/Granger-movement) in the late 1800s, as documented by [Solon Justus Buck](https://books.google.com/books?id=Hfi5AAAAIAAJ).